davidvanbulck/Gurobi--HPC-Ghent/README.md

 # Installation

-To run the gurobi code on HPC, follow the following three steps.
+To run the gurobi code on HPC, follow the following steps.

-# Step 1.
-Access HPC

 1) Open a terminal on HPC and move to the home directory (e.g., open a terminal and type $ssh vsc[your user id]@login.hpc.ugent.be)